ceph/ceph/doc/releases/pacific.rst

   ``bluestore_rocksdb_options`` and allows setting rocksdb options without repeating the existing defaults.

-* The cephfs addes two new CDentry tags, 'I' --> 'i' and 'L' --> 'l', and on-RADOS metadata is no longer backwards compatible after upgraded to Pacific or a later release.

 * $pid expansion in config paths like ``admin_socket`` will now properly expand to the daemon pid for commands like ``ceph-mds`` or ``ceph-osd``.
 Previously only ``ceph-fuse``/``rbd-nbd`` expanded ``$pid`` with the actual daemon pid.